 innodb_file_per_tablesetting.
 This is a temporary regression.

 lc_messagessystem variables).
-Previously, the server aborted the startup process and exited.
-Now the server writes a message to the error log and defaults to built-in English messages.
+Previously, the server wrote a message to the error log to indicate the problem, then aborted the startup process and exited.
+Now the server writes a message, but continues startup and defaults to built-in English messages.
 This applies to messages the server writes to the error log and sends to clients.
+See Setting the Error Message Language.

-Error logging is being rewritten to use the MySQL component architecture.
-Traditional error logging now is implemented using built-in components, and logging through the system log uses a loadable component.
-In addition, a new JSON log writer is available.
-The log components to use are controlled by the new
+Error logging was rewritten to use the MySQL component architecture.
+Traditional error logging is implemented using built-in components, and logging using the system log is implemented as a loadable component.
+In addition, a loadable JSON log writer is available.
+To control which log components to enable, use the

 log_error_servicessystem variable.
 For more information, see The Error Log.